NCI Biomedical Informatics Blog

-Q: How do I learn more about the status of the development of these new NCRDC nodes?
+Q: How do I learn more about the status of the development of these new CRDC nodes?

-A: Information about the new NCRDC nodes will be published on this web site, as well as publicized through our social media channels.
-Additionally, NCI is planning outreach and workshops to gather input from the community to help guide the direction and priorities of the NCRDC.
+A: Information about the new CRDC nodes will be published on this website, as well as publicized through our social media channels.
+Additionally, NCI is planning outreach and workshops to gather input from the community to help guide the direction and priorities of the CRDC.

-Q: How much will it cost for programs to store their data in an NCRDC node?
+Q: How much will it cost for programs to store their data in a CRDC node?

 A: Currently, submitting data for inclusion in the GDC is without cost to researchers.
 It is anticipated that the same will be true for data submitted to future nodes.

 Q: Will the data be public access?

 A: Yes, but some of the data will be controlled access, requiring approval for access, depending on the Data Use Agreements in place and on whether the node contains individual-level genotype and phenotype data that have been de-identified.
 Each node will contain information about the data it hosts, such as descriptions and metadata, as well as instructions on how to gain access to it.

 Q: How can I gain access to controlled access genomic data?

 A: If you are an NIH researcher or already have an eRA Commons account, then visit https://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi to request dbGaP access for yourself or members of your team who will be working with controlled-access data.
 If you are not an NIH researcher and do not have an eRA Commons account, you will need to register for one.
 First, you will need an eRA Commons account.
 If you do not have one, please visit the eRA Commons website and complete the registration form.
 Once you have an eRA Commons account, you can visit https://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi to request dbGaP access.
 If you have any questions during the application process, please contact the dbGaP Help Desk.